Access your clusters at any time by clicking Clusters on the left hand

 Delete a cluster #

-You need to stop the cluster in the list of clusters to be able to delete a cluster.
+Before you can delete a cluster, you must stop it in the list of clusters.
 Once stopped, you can delete the cluster with the Delete cluster option in the drop down from the list.
 Alternatively, you can access the edit view for the cluster and use the Delete cluster button at the bottom of the view.

 Is the information on this page helpful?